-This is my favorite wine in the city for sure.
-The taste of each range from perfectly subtle to mind-blowing flavor.
-The tasting room itself is very well put together and fun as well and all of the bottles have a crime noir look.
+This is my favorite wine in the downtown area of Cambria.
+The taste of each wine ranges from perfectly subtle to mind-blowing flavor.
+The tasting room itself is very well put together and fun as well, and all of the bottles have a crime noir look.
 I recommend the Syrah Acquittal and the Hit n Run.

 Cambria Ale House

-This is a great place for beer.
-They have a large selection with lots of unique stuff, not all the domestic stuff you are used to.
-I really like just picking something and trying it here and the people working there are very knowledgeable.
+This is an excellent place for beer.
+They have a large selection with lots of unique stuff, not all the domestic things you are used to.
+I like just picking something and trying it here, and the people working there are very knowledgeable.

-Like the above ale house, the fermentation room is that for wine.
+Like the above alehouse, the fermentation room is that for wine.
 They have a massive selection with great prices, only a dollar a taste.
-You can just pick what you want and try a lot of unique wines.
+You can pick what you want and try a lot of unique wines.
 They even had a Cab infused chocolate milk when I was there that was amazing

 Here are some ideas for more physical and adventurous places in Cambria.

 This mile-long stretch of road and trail is mind-blowing amazing.
 It is so beautiful at every turn and has everything from bluffs to stairs down to tide pools.
 No trip to Cambria is complete without a drive or a walk on it.